rangari-rani/academic-projects-mca/mca-portfolio/README.md

 └── README.md
 ```

+---

 ## 📌 Notes

-- All projects were built independently during MCA coursework and personal practice.
+- All projects were developed independently during my MCA coursework and refined through personal learning.
-- Some projects may have limitations or incomplete features as they were made for learning.
+- Each project demonstrates practical implementation of core concepts using Java, React, and full-stack tools.
-- Java Swing UIs were designed using NetBeans Form Designer.
+- Java Swing interfaces were designed using NetBeans Form Designer for faster UI development.

+---

 ## 📜 License